 It took me about three days to learn the grammar of Anglo-Saxon.
 Again.
 The praise goes to Latin.
 Latin blazed the trail.

-It took about a day to get used the alphabet of Anglo-Saxon.
+It took about a day to get used to the alphabet of Anglo-Saxon.
 It is mostly the same as ours, which makes sense, of course.

 Pronunciation has proven problematic.
 I am imitating this every day: